NhatHoang2002/raw-note/_posts/machine learning/2018-08-30-machine-learning-coursera-1.md

 ### Cost function

-We can **measure the accuracy of our hypothesis function** by using a **cost function**.
+We can <mark>**measure the accuracy of our hypothesis function** by using a **cost function**</mark>.
 This takes an average difference (actually a fancier version of an average) of all the results of the hypothesis with inputs from x's and the actual output y's.

 <div class="p-mark">
 $$